 The Manufacturing Market of Food and Beverage includes but is not limited to bottled water, food packaging, crop irrigation, carbonated beverages, product water for concentrates, soft drinks, tea, beer (microbrewers), wine, juice, vegetable wash water, meat, and poultry processing.

-Ultraviolet (UV) light disinfection systems play an important role in a complete water treatment process in aquaculture facilities.
+Aqua Ultraviolet (UV) Sterilizers System plays an important role in a complete water treatment process in food and beverage manufacturing.

-Bottled water products are produced utilizing a multi-barrier approach, from source to finished product, that helps prevent possible harmful microorganisms or chemicals from contaminating the finished product or storage, production and transportation equipment.
+Bottled water products are produced utilizing a multi-barrier approach, from source to finished product, that helps prevent possible harmful microorganisms or chemicals from contaminating the finished product or storage, production, and transportation equipment.

-Effective use of UV located at strategic points in the process can protect the overall integrity of the end product, lower maintenance costs by decreasing the microbial load.
+Effective use of UV located at strategic points in the process can protect the overall integrity of the end product, and lower maintenance costs by decreasing the microbial load.

 It can also reduce some CIP sanitation frequencies and related maintenance on the equipment.

-Contact us today via email or by phone at 800-454-2725.
+Contact us today via email or by phone at (800) 454-2725.